 Add all of the ingredients minus the sugar into a saucepan.
 Simmer on a medium heat for 10 minutes till all of the spices infuse.

 Turn off the heat and add the sugar.
-Stir till it until sugar completely dissolves.
-(See notes)
+Stir for 20 seconds until sugar dissolves completely then strain the syrup into another container or pot to remove the dried sorrel and spices.
+(See notes) *

-Allow syrup to cool before using a funnel to transfer it into a storage bottle.
+Let the syrup cool before using a funnel to transfer it to a storage bottle.

 - If you prefer, you can leave the dried sorrel and spices in the syrup to allow the flavour to enhance over time which is what I sometimes do when making this.
 I then serve by allowing a small gap of syrup to pour out between the lid and the opening of the bottle.

 - This syrup will last up to 1 month in the refrigerator.
 Add a small dash of white rum to extend the storage life of it.